In This Article

 Fantasy Football Playoffs TE Strategy

 In most cases, if you already have a solid TE, then you should just roll with him.
-But these top five TE schedules might give us a few tips …
+But these top TE schedules might give us a few tips …

 TE Help?